 In 2020, humans were creating, on average, 1.7MB of data per second.
 We sent 500,000 Tweets per day.
-And by the end of 2021, we will have conducted two trillion Google searches.
+And in 2021, we conducted over 3.5 billion searches on Google per day.
 I think it is safe to say that data ubiquity is upon us, which is an exciting thing.

 How we access and interact with data is constantly changing and is going to have a real impact.
 To quote Henriq Cecci of Gartner, “the data center is no longer the center of our data.”
 The sheer volume we are creating will need to be processed and refined away from the centre itself and closer to the end user.

 That is because data on that scale is not easily moveable.
 Known as data gravity, as data sets grow larger they become harder to move.
 Smaller applications and other bodies of data will gravitate around larger data masses.
 As a result, the data ends up staying put and the applications and processing power come to where the data resides.
 Much of this is being driven by artificial intelligence (AI) applications.
 The closer you are to the customer, the more likely you’ll be using AI applications for better speed of access, operation and performance.